 The “Hot Coffee” case occurred at the perfect time for tort-reform supporters and corporate lobbyists, who were pushing federal legislation to limit consumers’ access to courts in cases of personal injury or other harm.
 Attacks and campaigns of misinformation about the case ramped up after a 12-member jury awarded Ms. Liebeck $2.86 million, and Ms. Liebeck was widely mocked and ridiculed on television and radio shows, and in widely circulated emails, magazines, and other media.

-“The only purpose of tort reform is to take away the rights of consumers and to protect wrongdoers from being held accountable,” says Beasley Allen lawyer Navan Ward, Jr., who is serving as Treasurer for the American Association for Justice (AAJ).
+“The only purpose of tort reform is to take away the rights of consumers and to protect wrongdoers from being held accountable,” says Beasley Allen lawyer Navan Ward, Jr., who is serving as President for the American Association for Justice (AAJ).
 “Examining what happened in the ‘Hot Coffee’ case is instrumental in showing how proponents of tort reform use ‘alternative facts’ of various lawsuits in order to negatively influence the masses against the need for the civil justice system.”

 In fact, before she sued McDonald’s, Ms. Liebeck sought to settle with the restaurant chain for $20,000 to cover her actual and anticipated expenses.
 Instead, the company offered only $800.
 When McDonald’s refused to raise its offer, Ms. Liebeck hired a lawyer whose multiple offers to settle the case were rejected, and the case went to court.